The Invisible Hook: Themes

-This idea of economic reputation was furthered through the use of “brand names”.
+This idea of economic reputation was furthered through the use of "brand names".
 Pirates were notorious for torturous methods.
 Victims were often reluctant to reveal treasure, sometimes it was hidden or destroyed.
-In order to prevent this, pirates created reputations and “brands” of barbarity.
+To prevent this, pirates created reputations and "brands" of barbarity.
 Victims grew too scared to be uncooperative, and were forced to reveal their booty.

 Torture was also used to deter authorities from interfering with their affairs.
 It was also used as a method of justice in revenge to the merchant ships who abused them.